jfox16/hslookup-monorepo/README.md

 - The entire Hearthstone card library is not incredibly large (only ~2 MB) we can fetch the card library and work with it on the client instead of constantly making new requests to the server.
 This optimizes network usage and sorting time.
 - The UI works great on desktop and mobile!
 - The frontend takes the mana cost, health, and attack of all filtered cards and shows histogram graphs and averages after filtering.
-- Card images are lazy loaded, meaning they only load if they're on screen.
+- Card images are lazy loaded to improve perforamnce.